VOIDSORROW/Face-Detection-System/README.md

 # Face-Detection-System
-Recognizing a persons face with Computer Vision.
+Recognizing a persons face with Computer Vision and Googles developers Mediapipe.